-The appeal will be reviewed within thirty (30) calendar days of receipt by UHA or as required by law.
-The appeal request will be reviewed by the Grievance and Appeals Coordinator with assistance from UHA Clinical Engagement as appropriate to the issue presented.
-If UHA reverses their previous decision, in whole or in part on any claims denial, the claim shall be paid as soon as possible, not to exceed thirty (30) days from the date that UHA received all the information necessary to render a decision.
-That response will include an explanation of the denial/issue, and if the initial determination is upheld, instructions on additional appeal options.
-The result of this first appeal shall be forwarded to the Grievance and Appeals Coordinator for tracking purposes.
-If the denial is upheld, the Provider may file for a review with OHA, per OAR 410-120-1580, Provider Appeals - Administrative Review.
+The Provider's appeal will be reviewed within sixty (60) calendar days of receipt of a clean claim by UHA or as required by law.
+If the claim is not clean, the 60 days does not start until all the required information is received.
+The appeal request will be reviewed by the appropriate department depending on the reason for appeal.
+If UHA reverses their previous decision, in whole or in part on any claims denial, the claim shall be reprocessed and paid as soon as possible.
+If the appeal is denied, a denial letter will be sent to the Provider by PhTech and also attached to the claim for reference.
+The letter will advise on additional options if an original decision is upheld.
+If the Level II claim dispute denial is upheld, the Provider may file for a review with OHA, per OAR 410-120-1580, Provider Appeals - Administrative Review.

-6.9 Claims Analysis
+6.12 Claims Analysis

+UHA reserves the right to do retrospective review of claims paid.
 UHA will engage in various kinds of analysis of claims made by Providers, including reviewing claims after they are processed and paid.
 When reviewing a claim, UHA looks for the following:

-- > Inappropriate provision of healthcare services, prescriptions, or products - An inappropriate level of care - Unreasonable or excessive charges for healthcare services - Over-utilization of services - Any indicators of potential fraud, waste, or abuse
+- > Inappropriate provision of healthcare services, prescriptions, or products - An inappropriate level of care - > Unreasonable or excessive charges for healthcare services - Over-utilization of services - > Any indicators of potential fraud, waste, or abuse